 Guests can spread out in their suites complete with wet bars, Keurig coffee machines, microwaves, and refrigerators.
 A great resort-style pool and free breakfast while still being within walking distance of SeaWorld is a great combo.

-If you want to pay with your IHG points you can expect to pay about 30,000 points per night when standard rooms are available.
+If you want to pay with your IHG points you can expect to pay anywhere from 15,000 to 16,250 points per night when standard rooms are available.